OpitzLab/NeMo-TMS/1_NEURON-Model-Generation/README.md

 Next, place the input morphology file (either .SWC or .MTR if multiple morphologies are to be rpocessed) into Generator/morphos alongside the example_tree.mtr file.

+The input morphology must be in standard SWC format, with soma as region 1, axon as region 2, basal dendrites as region 3, and apical dendrite as region 4.

 Open Jarsky_model.m in MATLAB and change the line labelled "Input file here" to refer to the selected input morphology.
 Run the script.

-If the input morphology lacks an axon, uncomment line 41, and a simple "stick" axon will be added.
-If the input morphology lacks a soma, uncomment line 40, and a soma will be added at the intersection of the branches.
+If the input morphology lacks an axon, uncomment line 46, and a simple "stick" axon will be added.
+If the input morphology lacks a soma, uncomment line 45, and a soma will be added at the intersection of the branches.

 For each morphology given, a figure will be produced showing the assigned model regions.